seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 fact its trend is in — found by this run's discovery search, read on the coin's own channel, `primary` on this section's terms.
-Admission is unchanged: a change in the protocol's own state — code shipped, a product live, a listing or a delisting, a filing accepted, an unlock executed — **and a metric, a milestone, a TVL figure, a price move, a partnership, an endorsement and a roadmap are not state changes and stay out.** It creates no trade and moves no level (§4, map inv.
+Admission is unchanged: a change in the protocol's own state — code shipped, a product live, a listing or a delisting, a filing accepted, an unlock executed — **and a metric, a milestone, a TVL figure, a price move, an endorsement and a roadmap are not state changes and stay out.** **A partnership naming the coin is the one announcement admitted without being a state change, and only on class C's test: inside the 24 hours, with its reaction in the frozen payload** — the owner's decision of 24.09.2026 names major partnerships among the catalysts, the market's own reaction is the one mechanical reading of «major», and a partnership no payload reacted to is a press release.
+It creates no trade and moves no level (§4, map inv.
 32). **Measured 24.09, 02:02 Tbilisi:** AVAX's Helicon activation of 22.09 headed the section as `СВЕРШИЛОСЬ` two days after it shipped.